 How Employment Options Change With a Master's Degree

-In many cases, one can land a higher-paying job if he or she has a master's degree, and they might make an average of $12,000 more per year, according to Bureau of Labor Statistics.
+In many cases, one can land a higher-paying job if he or she has a master's degree, and they might make at least $14,000 more per year, according to the National Association of Colleges and Employers.
 Master's degrees can also enhance employment options for those who want to pursue careers in education, business, health, engineering and other fields.

 Important Information About Master's Degree Programs